Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Particle dynamics in the noisy data case

 Alternatively, we can write

 where $\Pi_V^\Gamma$ is the $\Gamma$-orthogonal projection operator onto a closed subspace $V$.
-The rate of convergence of all quantities involved is given by ${1}/{\sqrt{t}}$. \end{theorem}

-\begin{corollary}[Consistency for Vanishing Noise] \cref{thm:deterministic_EKI} in particular shows that as $\varepsilon\to 0$, i.e., the noise in the data vanishes, the particle positions and the sample mean converge to the minimal-prior solutions of the inverse problem.
-For convergence rates of deterministic EKI in the vanishing noise limit we refer to the recent paper \cite{parzer2021convergence}.
-There also a discrepancy principle for early-stopping the EKI is derived, see also \cite{iglesias2013ensemble}. \end{corollary}
+The rate of convergence of all quantities involved is given by ${1}/{\sqrt{t}}$. \end{theorem} { \begin{corollary}[consistency for vanishing noise] \cref{thm:deterministic_EKI} in particular shows that as $\varepsilon\to 0$, i.e., the noise in the data vanishes, the particle positions and the sample mean converge to the minimal-prior solutions of the inverse problem.
+For convergence rates of {naive} EKI in the vanishing noise limit we refer to the recent paper \cite{parzer2021convergence}.
+There also a discrepancy principle for early-stopping the EKI is derived, see also \cite{iglesias2013ensemble}. \end{corollary}}